filecoin-project/FIPs/FRCs/frc-retrieval-checking-requirements.md

 - The piece information is serialised as an array with two items:
    1. The first item is the piece size represented as `uint64`
    2. The second item is the piece CID represented as a custom tag `42`
-- In places where the ContextID is represented as a string, convert the CBOR bytes to string using the hex encoding.
+- In places where the ContextID is represented as a string, convert the CBOR bytes to string using the base64 encoding.
    _Note: the Go module https://github.com/ipni/go-libipni handles this conversion automatically._

 A reference implementation of this serialization algorithm in Go is maintained in [https://github.com/filecoin-project/go-state-types/](https://github.com/filecoin-project/go-state-types/blob/32f613e4d4450b09da3c81982dd6d7dba9c6f6f2/abi/cbor_gen.go#L23-L48).